 Using Context-Sensitive Ecological Momentary Assessment to Investigate Within-Daily Variation in Modifiers of the Effects of Air Pollution Exposure on Children’s Health

 Piloting Ecological Momentary Assessment with Adults who have Mental Illness

 Funded by the Southern California Clinical and Translational Sciences Institute

 (Dunton and Henwood, PIs)

 Adults with serious mental illness (SMI) engage in limited physical activity and are more sedentary than the general population.
 This contributes to significant health disparities and premature mortality in this population due in large part to cardiovascular disease.
-We propose using ecological momentary assessment (EMA) through mobile phone technology to understand physical activity patterns of 30 participants currently enrolled in an integrated physical and behavioral healthcare program for Latino Adults with SMI.
+We proposed using ecological momentary assessment (EMA) through mobile phone technology to understand physical activity patterns of 30 participants currently enrolled in an integrated physical and behavioral healthcare program for Latino Adults with SMI.
 EMA is a real-time data capture strategy, which allows participants to report their current mood, mental health symptoms, activity, location, and social surroundings at any particular moment.
-Participants wearing an accelerometer that serves as an objective measure of activity level will be monitored across 4 days (Saturday–Tuesday) between 6:30am and 10:00pm.
-Eight EMA surveys will be prompted per day.
-Each EMA survey will be prompted at a random time within eight pre-programmed windows in order to capture time-sensitive promoters of physical activity, which can form the basis of lifestyle interventions.
-The intent of the pilot is to test the feasibility, acceptability, and validity of a real-time EMA protocol using self-report electronic surveys as well as to identify potential ways to intervene through follow-up participant focus groups in which the results of the pilot will be presented.
+Participants wore an accelerometer that serves as an objective measure of activity level was monitored across 4 days (Saturday–Tuesday) between 6:30am and 10:00pm.
+Eight EMA surveys were prompted per day.
+Each EMA survey was prompted at a random time within eight pre-programmed windows in order to capture time-sensitive promoters of physical activity, which can form the basis of lifestyle interventions.
+The intent of the pilot was to test the feasibility, acceptability, and validity of a real-time EMA protocol using self-report electronic surveys as well as to identify potential ways to intervene through follow-up participant focus groups in which the results of the pilot were presented.